How to Choose the Best Baby Monitor

 Do not choose a monitor on the assumption that your baby will be safer with a certain brand.
-The American Academy of Pediatrics Committee on Fetus and Newborn as well as the Federal Drug Administration has made this exact statement and the FDA has never cleared or approved a product to prevent or reduce the risk of SIDS.
+The American Academy of Pediatrics Committee on Fetus and Newborn, as well as the Federal Drug Administration, has made this exact statement and the FDA has never cleared or approved a product to prevent or reduce the risk of SIDS.
 So you can take this off the list of what a baby monitor should do.
 Any claims that a company makes in this regard are false.

 What bells and whistles do you want?

-There are simple monitors that will only transmit sound while others will have a video monitor, tell you the temperature in the room, vibrate instead of make noise or alarm if your baby does not move for 20 seconds.
-Of course these extras come with a price and that is not just monetary.
+There are simple monitors that will only transmit sound while others will have a video monitor, tell you the temperature in the room, vibrate instead of making noise or alarm if your baby does not move for 20 seconds.
+Of course, these extras come with a price and that is not just monetary.
 Think about what you want to be woken up for in the middle of the night.

 Your monitor may not only allow you to listen to your baby, but you may also get to listen to your neighbors.
 And keep in mind that this can work both ways.
 I know this from experience when my monitor let me listen in to an anonymous neighbor’s phone conversation one night.

 Unfortunately, it was not that interesting.
 Other things can interfere with your monitor too, including cell phones, cordless phones, radios in addition to other monitors.
 Do not expect your monitor to pick up on alien signals, which is unfortunately reserved just for Hollywood.
 Test out your monitor for a day or two to see if there will be problems for you.